HypurrStudio/.github/profile/Readme.md

 <h1 align="center">Hypurr Studio</h1>

 <p align="center">
-  <i>The umbrella company building essential tools for the HyperLiquid and HyperVM ecosystem.</i>
+  <i>The the ecosystem studio that builds essential tools for the HyperLiquid and HyperVM ecosystems.</i>
 </p>

 <h4 align="center">